 By Ghadanfar Kamanji, Country Director, Palestine

-Four years ago, *Ahmed, a 15-year-old boy from the Palestinian city of Jenin, was accused of murder.
+Four years ago, *Ahmed, a 15-year-old boy from Palestine, was accused of murder.
 He faced up to 15 years of imprisonment with hard labor.
 I represented him in court.

 In January 2015, on an errand to the market for his aunt, Ahmed spotted three of his friends.
 He stopped and they started joking around.
 Ahmed poked his buddy, *Yousef, with what he thought was the handle of his closed pocket knife, laughing.
 Yousef fell to the ground.
 They thought he was being dramatic.
 Teasing, the boys said, “Come on, get up!”
 Then they saw blood pooling on the ground around Yousef’s body.